-While I love the way fresh cut flowers can brighten up a room and add a little spark to your dinner table, I’ve never done much more than trim the stems and throw the whole bunch in a vase of water.
+While I love the way fresh cut flowers can brighten up a room, I’ve never done much more than trim the stems and throw the whole bunch in a vase of water.
 I assumed that anything more than that would be too time-consuming and tedious, but I was so wrong!
 Creating an easy flower arrangement is something I’m confident just about anyone can do.

-I traveled to Walmart’s headquarters in Bentonville, Arkansas back at the beginning of October and one of the many fun activities we did while there was learn how to create an easy and beautiful floral centerpiece.
-The folks from Nature’s Flowers walked us through the process step by step, giving us lots of helpful tips along the way.
+On a recent trip to Walmart’s headquarters in Bentonville, Arkansas, I learned how to create this easy flower arrangement.
+The folks from Nature’s Flowers walked a group of us through the process, giving us lots of helpful tips along the way.

 I love how my holiday-themed arrangement turned out!
 Using the red and green Twizzlers candy in the bottom is so unexpected and makes for a fun and festive look.

-The real test was to see if I could create something similar at home, so I stopped by Walmart and picked up items pictured.
-Depending on what you already have at home, your out of pocket costs may just be limited to the flowers and possibly the floral foam, making this a frugal centerpiece, as well.
+The real test was to see if I could create something similar at home, so I stopped by Walmart and picked up the items pictured.
+Depending on what you already have at home, your out of pocket costs may just be limited to the flowers and possibly the floral foam.
+Beautiful and frugal — love it!

 Speaking of floral foam, make sure that what you’re using is the wet floral foam, not to be confused with the foam used for faux flower arrangements.
 Wet floral foam is designed to absorb and hold the water, keeping your arrangement fresh and beautiful.

-I filled the vase up with mini ornaments that were also purchased at Walmart, but this is where you can get creative and fill it with whatever fits the theme of your get together.
-Then I placed my bowl inside the top of the vase.
+Now is when you can get creative and fill your vase with whatever fits the theme of your get together.
+I filled my vase up with mini ornaments, and then I placed my bowl inside the top of the vase.

-Cut a piece of wet floral foam so that it’s about twice as tall as the bowl you’re using and soak it thoroughly.
-Fit the wet floral foam down inside the bowl.
+Cut a piece of wet floral foam so that it’s about twice as tall as the bowl you’re using and soak it thoroughly with water.
+Then squash the wet floral foam down inside the bowl.

-Trim the bottom of each flower as you go, and start placing them into the wet floral foam, creating a spherical look.
+With floral shears, trim the bottom of each flower at a sharp angle as you go, and start placing them randomly into the wet floral foam, creating a spherical look.
 Since I used a variety of flowers, I started with the largest flowers first and then moved on to the smaller flowers.
 Continue placing your flowers until you get the full look you want to achieve.

-At this point I wanted to go back in and fill in the bare spots with some filler greenery, but my local store didn’t carry anything that was suitable.
-There were a few evergreen branches that were in the bouquets that I used, but if you’d like more, you could give your bushes a quick trim or even pay your local Christmas tree farm a visit for some evergreen trimmings.
+At this point I wanted to go back in and fill in the bare spots with some filler greenery.
+Unfortunately, my local store didn’t carry anything that was suitable.
+If you’d like more, you could use some cuttings from your bushes or even pay your local Christmas tree farm a visit for some evergreen trimmings.